Is your teenager bullying on social media?

 Three step action plan

-1. Be clear about what you want your teen to do
+1. Be clear about what you want to achieve

-Before talking to your teen, come up with a plan for the chat.
-You may think of other helpful things you'd like to get out of the conversation, and here are four outcomes to get you off to a good start:
+Before sitting down with your teen, have a clear plan for what you'd like to achieve.
+It can help to jot down a list of things you'd like to get out of the conversation.
+Here are four outcomes to get you off to a good start.

 - understand the impacts of their bullying